70: No Such Thing As A Rat Multiborg

 I found a survey from 2014 where more than one in eight parents claimed their child's first word was tablet as in a tablet computer.

-So they sponsored the research and by coincidence that's the word that comes out of the mess.
+So they sponsored the research, and by coincidence, that's the word that comes out of the mouse.

 and they'd show them a series of images with a certain number of shapes on them.

-So they'd show them like a bunch of circles and one picture would have three circles in it, one picture would have four circles, one would have five circles, etcetera.
+So they'd show them like a bunch of circles, and one picture would have three circles in it, one picture would have four circles, one would have five circles, etc.

 And then at the same time, they would play them recordings with a certain number of like bleeps on them.

-They can count up to 27 iPads, though.
+They can count up to twenty-seven iPads though.

 That falls off very rapidly by the age of seven or eight.